-The following table sets forth, as of October 30, 2019, information regarding the beneficial ownership of our common stock by:
+The following table sets forth, as of January 21, 2020, information regarding the beneficial ownership of our common stock by:

-- each person, or group of affiliated persons, who is known by us to be the beneficial owner of five percent or more of our outstanding common stock (on an as-converted to common stock basis); - · each of our directors; - · each of our named executive officers; and - · all of our current directors and executive officers as a group.
+- each person, or group of affiliated persons, who is known by us to be the beneficial owner of five percent or more of our outstanding common stock (on an as-converted to common stock basis); - · each of our directors: - · each of our named executive officers; and - all of our current directors and executive officers as a group.

-The information in the following table is calculated based on shares of common stock deemed to be outstanding before this offering and shares of common stock outstanding after this offering, assuming no exercise by the underwriters of their option to purchase additional shares of common stock.
-The number of shares outstanding is based on the number of shares of common stock outstanding as of , 2019 as adjusted to give effect to:
+The information in the following table is calculated based on 23,736,442 shares of common stock deemed to be outstanding before this offering and 34,322,758 shares of common stock outstanding after this offering, assuming no exercise by the underwriters of their option to purchase additional shares of common stock.
+The number of shares outstanding is based on the number of shares of common stock outstanding as of January 21, 2020 as adjusted to give effect to:

-- the automatic conversion of all outstanding shares of our convertible preferred stock into completion of this offering; and - the sale of shares of common stock in this offering (assuming no exercise of the underwriters' option to purchase additional shares).
+- the automatic conversion of all outstanding shares of our convertible preferred stock into 21,499,770 shares of common stock upon the completion of this offering; and - the sale of 10,586,316 shares of common stock in this offering (assuming no exercise of the underwriters' option to purchase additional shares).